 Translated from the Swedish by Saskia Vogel

-While it isn’t one of the most out-and-out LGBTQ books, Girls Lost is a YA novel that asks poignant questions about gender and sexuality; the blurred lines and fluidity that exists between both.
+While it isn’t one of the most out-and-out LGBTQ books, Girls Lost is a YA novel that asks poignant questions about gender; the blurred lines and fluidity that exists between both.

-If you were to label it in some way, this is a YA novel about gender binaries and pansexuality.
-As a non-binary and pansexual reader/writer, I found the questions and topics explored in this novel immensely satisfying.
+If you were to label it in some way, this is a YA novel about gender binaries.
+As a queer reader/writer, I found the questions and topics explored in this novel immensely satisfying.

-Rarely are gay love and gay sex depicted with this much humour, rawness, and volume.
+Rarely is gay love depicted with this much humour, rawness, and volume.
 This is a book that shows queer relationships in their brightest and their darkest moments.

 If you want an untamed collection of queer stories, written by a gay, Black, American author with a punk and sardonic attitude, you need to check out 100 Boyfriends.
 It is a diamond amongst LGBTQ books.